raehik/old-blog.raehik.net/_drafts/how-arch-linux-differs.md

 mounting in Ubuntu, the *"wow! it's so easy!"* packaging, etc.

 Arch Linux doesn't make switching easy by emulating the features users are used to.
-Instead, they provide masses of documentation on
+Instead, they make it easy by providing masses of documentation on everything and anything you might wish to use.
+Like, *everything*.
+It's really one of the best (if not the best) Linux wikis out there.

 The way that Arch Linux is packaged and the wiki formatted encourages (or perhaps requires) users to *learn how to use* packages they install.
 Hardly any